About the Supervisor

 Due to her commitment to continuous improvement through voter education, awareness and outreach, Dr. Snipes has served as keynote speaker for hundreds of groups and organizations throughout Broward.
 She is also an active member of the Florida State Association of Supervisors of Elections (FSASE) where she serves on committees and participates in state conferences and meetings.
 Dr. Snipes serves as the chairperson of the Strategic Planning Committee and co-chair of the Continuing Education Program (CEP) for supervisors and their staff.
 She recently served on the United States Election Assistance Commission (EAC) study group regarding Elections Management Guidelines.

 Dr. Snipes and her staff successfully bid to host the FSASE Summer conference scheduled for the summer of 2011.
-This will be the first time in the history of the association the conference will be held in Broward County.
+That was the first time in the history of the association the conference was held in Broward County.

 Dr. Snipes is an active member of Mount Olive Baptist Church.
 As a community member, Dr. Snipes has served on various boards and committees.
 She is a graduate of Leadership Broward (Class XI).
 Dr. Snipes is an active member of the Broward County Alumnae Chapter of Delta Sigma Theta Sorority, Inc. where she has served in many leadership capacities.
 She served three terms as president of this organization whose mission is public service.
 She has served as a Corporate Board member with the Boys and Girls Club of Broward County.
 She has received awards and recognitions from a diverse group of community organizations.